rali-udem/benchie_fl/README.md

 ## Data formats

 The data in BenchIE^FL follows the exact same data format as BenchIE.
-We directly use their explaination of the data formats:
+We directly use their explaination of the data formats, which can be found on their github page:

 The data in BenchIE^FL (and BenchIE) is split in two majour groups: